ansible/workshops/exercises/ansible_rhel/1.3-playbook/README.md

 Managed by Ansible
 ```

-Use the command `rpm -qe httpd` to verify httpd is installed:
+Use the command `rpm -qi httpd` to verify httpd is installed:

 ```
 [student<X>@node1 ~]$ rpm -qi httpd